track02/FlagIt/README.md

 Use the .crx file in the Chrome folder or the .xpi file in the Firefox folder to install.

-Should be able to just drag onto browser addons page, testing in Firefox and Chromium.
+Should be able to just drag onto browser addons page, tested in Firefox and Chromium.

 ## TODO